Who We Are

 Porter McConnell is the Campaign Director for Take on Wall Street.
 She previously ran the Financial Transparency Coalition, a global network of civil society, governments, and experts working to stop illicit financial flows out of developing countries.
 At Oxfam America, she advocated for the reform of U.S. foreign aid to promote developing country ownership of aid decisions, as well as advocating for a robust foreign aid budget at the ONE Campaign.
 Before coming to Washington, Porter was based in Bogotá, Colombia, where she built a network of Latin American NGOs implementing income generating activities to fund their missions.
 Prior to her international work, she was a legislative aide for a Massachusetts State Senator and a program analyst for a small foundation making grants in education and climate change.
 She has lived in Central America and the Hispanic Caribbean and traveled in sub-Saharan Africa and Southeast Asia.
 She has a Master’s in Public Policy from the University of Michigan and a B.A. from Williams College.
-She has contributed policy analysis to media outlets including Vox, National Public Radio, MarketWatch, The Guardian, American Banker, Reuters AlertNet, Daily Nation Kenya, EU Observer, and Fusion TV.
+She has contributed policy analysis to media outlets including NBC News, The New York Times, National Public Radio, MarketWatch, Vox, The Guardian, American Banker, Daily Nation Kenya, and EU Observer.